aamnah/notes/devops/install-embedded-dart-sass-netlify.md

 description: If you want to use Embedded Dart Sass in your Hugo sites on Netlify, this is how you would set it up in your build environment
 ---

+NOTE: In 2023, the Sass team deprecated Embedded Dart Sass in favor of Dart Sass.
+Embedded Dart Sass is no longer a requirement since version Hugo version `0.114.0`.
+If you have been using Embedded Dart Sass1 with Hugo v0.113.0 and earlier, uninstall Embedded Dart Sass, then install Dart Sass.
+If you have installed both, Hugo will use Dart Sass.

+---

 To install embedded-dart-sass you need to download and extract it to a location that's in the system `$PATH`.

 - Create a bash script called `build.sh` and add the steps for installing `dart-sass-embedded` and building your site in there.